tdwg/hc/docs/list/index.md

 : TDWG Humboldt Core Task Group

 Bibliographic citation
-: TDWG Humboldt core Task Group.
+: TDWG Humboldt Core Task Group.
 202x.
-Humboldt Core Extension Vocabulary.
+Humboldt Extension Vocabulary.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/hc/202x-xx-xx>

 ## 1 Introduction

-This document contains all versions of terms in the Humboldt Core Extension vocabulary (<http://rs.tdwg.org/version/hc/202x-xx-xx>).
+This document contains all versions of terms in the Humboldt Extension vocabulary (<http://rs.tdwg.org/version/hc/202x-xx-xx>).
 The vocabulary uses the namespace abbreviation `hc:`.

-For a simplified list that contains only the currently recommended terms, see the Humboldt Core Quick Reference Guide (<https://tdwg.github.io/hc/terms/>).
+For a simplified list that contains only the currently recommended terms, see the Humboldt Extension Quick Reference Guide (<https://tdwg.github.io/hc/terms/>).

 ### 1.1 Status of the content of this document